-- Class: The classification of nodes in the program.
-This WinTess3 recognizes if a node is on the ground and carries Foundation, if it is the end of a cable, etc. The class 0 nodes are those who have no any specific function.
+Class: The classification of nodes in the program.
+WinTess3 can recognise, for example, if a node is on the ground and need some Foundation or if it is the end of a cable, etc.

-The nodes of class 2-Geodesic are belong to a geodesic line and normally are not part of the structure.
+class 2-Geodesic:Node that belongs to a geodesic line and normally it is not part of the structure.
 Of course it must be a fixed node.

-- External loads: External loads applied directly at the nodes: a lamp, a speaker, etc.
+External loads (t / kN): External loads applied directly at the nodes: a lamp, a speaker, etc.

-A node has no dimensions and therefore it doesn’t have any material.
-It is present in all the states of the program: form finding, analysis and patterning.
+A node has no dimensions and therefore it is not made of any material.
+It is present in all the states of the program: Form finding, Analysis and Patterning.